pradeepmisra81/VehicleRun/README.md

 # VehicleRun
 This sample app is to capture the location on Vehicle Run
-Description: - This app can start/stop location tracking on button click "Start" or "Stop" buttons
+Description: - This app can start/stop location tracking on click "Start" or "Stop" buttons

 #Reference:
 https://www.raywenderlich.com/97944/make-app-like-runkeeper-swift-part-1